 The Three Types of Opioids

-Many opioid abusers and heroin addicts claim that opioid use is “okay” because the drug is all-natural.
+Many of those who struggle with an opiate addiction claim that opioid use is “okay” because the drug is all-natural.
 Although the original chemical source of opioids is the opium poppy, this claim is not true.
 Hence, many of the prescription painkillers being used today are human-made versions of what was once organic.
 Moreover, any natural opioid like morphine is never pure once it hits the streets.
 It has been adulterated, mixed with toxic drug cutters to reduce the drug’s power and increase the dealer’s profit margin.

 The three types of opioids are as follows: